-We can date the Tom Collins back to the 1800s because it made an appearance in the first bartending book printed.
-As with many recipes in "Professor" Jerry Thomas' "Bon Vivant's Companion," it's very likely that the drink was a hit years before the 1877 edition in which it made its debut.
+The Tom Collins can be traced back to the 1800s because it made an appearance in the first bartending book printed.
+As with many recipes in "Professor" Jerry Thomas' "Bon Vivant's Companion," it's very likely that the drink was a hit years before the book's 1877 printing.

 Back in Thomas' time, "gin" often referred to Old Tom Gin, Plymouth Gin, or Holland gin (known better as genever, today).
 If you want a taste of the Tom Collins made in the truly classic style, try it with one of those.

-Today, we have many more choices in gin.
-This recipe, along with other classic gin cocktails, are ideal formulas to explore all of these options.
+We have many more choices in gin today.
+This recipe—along with other classic gin cocktails—is ideal for exploring all of these options.
 Each gin will change the profile of the drink, giving you a new and fascinating taste every time.

-You have even more choices when it comes to the drink sweetener in the Tom Collins.
-Traditionally, straight white sugar was used.
-If you opt for this, consider a superfine sugar rather than the regular cane sugar you might stock in the kitchen.
+You have even more choices when it comes to the drink sweetener this recipe.
+Traditionally, granulated white sugar was used.
+If you opt for this, consider a superfine sugar rather than the regular cane sugar from your kitchen.
 The smaller crystals dissolve better and won't leave unsightly clumps in the bottom of your glass.